Posts

 The better equipped an employee is to do their job, the better a company’s bottom line will be.

-What are the alternatives to using a skills and competency matrix?
+What are the alternatives to using a spreadsheet for your skills and competency matrix?

 If you’re looking for an alternative to using a spreadsheet to manage the skills of your team, consider cloud-based skills management software.
 These programs help businesses identify and track worker competency.